ReactiveTeam/ReactToDo/README.md

-# Lectrum Redux intensive personal project boilerplate
+# Lectrum React intensive personal project boilerplate

 ## In order to start a project follow these steps: